emsesp/docs/docs/ems-library.md

-**A summary of EMS knowledge from the community such as entity name's and how they work.**
+**A summary of EMS knowledge from the community, such as entity names and how they work.**

 Write contributions in [Markdown format](https://www.markdownguide.org/cheat-sheet/).